By Ggia - Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=45246844

 MECS produces Country Expert Reports, Document Authentications, and Nationality Assessments, for asylum cases.

-Download the MECS brochure for Asylum Support Services
+Download the MECS brochure for Immigration Services

-FOR THE ATTENTION OF ASYLUM SEEKRS
+FOR THE ATTENTION OF ASYLUM SEEKERS

 If you are an Asylum Seeker hoping to get an Expert Report to validate your case, please contact a solicitor.
 We cannot be instructed by yourself.